Kotlin/kotlin-jupyter/docs/README-STUB.md

 ## Debugging

 1. Run `./gradlew installDebug`.
-Use option `-PdebugPort=` to specify port address for debugger.
+Use option `-PdebugPort=` to specify port address for the debugger.
 Default port is 1044.
 2. Run `jupyter-notebook`
 3. Attach a remote debugger to JVM with specified port